deep-woods/2022-Docker/Docker with KodeKloud/03 Docker Image - variables.md

 - a shell listens for inputs from a terminal.
 If it cannot find a terminal, it exits.
 - by default Docker does not attach a terminal to a container when it is run.
   - how do you specify a different command to start the container.
-    - Solution 1. append a command to the `docker run` command and it overrides the default command
+    - Solution 1. append a command to the 🐳`Docker run` command and it overrides the default command
-- Tag: `docker run --entrypoint [command]`: overrides the pre-defined `ENTRYPOINT`.
+- Tag: 🐳`Docker run --entrypoint [command]`: overrides the pre-defined `ENTRYPOINT`.

 <br>